isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_July.rst

 Something kind of amazing: (from the `Google Docs <https://cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-create>`_ )
 If you're using a catagorical variable, the variable is split into a number of columns, one for each catagory-element.
 This is called `one hot encoding <https://www.kaggle.com/dansbecker/using-categorical-data-with-one-hot-encoding>`_.
 For example, we might have two columns from our mutation status catagory: has-GATA3-mutation, no-GATA3-mutation.
-That's only 2 catagories.
+That's only 2 catagories, so 2 columns of binary variables.
 But, if you have many, many, many more catagories, those get split into columns too.
-And from the docs: "When you use a CREATE MODEL statement, the size of the model must be 90 MB or less or the query fails.
+From the docs: "When you use a CREATE MODEL statement, the size of the model must be 90 MB or less or the query fails.
 Generally, if all categorical variables are short strings, a total feature cardinality (model dimension) of 5-10 million is supported.
 The dimensionality is dependent on the cardinality and length of the string variables."
 WOW!
+That's a lot of columns.

-Let's just jump in!
+Let's jump in!
 The first task will be to classify a couple cancer types (by tissue) using gene expression.

 First I'm going to create a new data set to hold the training data and models.
 To do that, I clicked the blue down arrow next to my project ID in the web UI.
 I called it 'tcga_model_1'.